The Last of Us Part I: Sales

-In the United States, The Last of Us Part I was the fifth-best-selling game of September, and the fourth-best-selling PlayStation game.
-In the United Kingdom, it topped the weekly physical sales chart within its opening weekend, and dropped to fourth in its second week; combining digital and physical sales, it was the fifth-best-selling game of the month.
+In the United States, The Last of Us Part I was the fifth-best-selling game of September 2022, and the fourth-best-selling PlayStation game.
+In the United Kingdom, it topped the weekly physical sales chart in its opening weekend, dropping to fourth in its second week.
+Combining digital and physical sales, it was the fifth-best-selling game of the month.
 In Japan, it was the fifth-best-selling retail game of its first week, with 10,954 copies sold.
-It was the third-most-downloaded PlayStation 5 game of September in Europe and North America, dropping in North America to eleventh in October, eighteenth in November, and twentieth in December.
-Following the debut of the television adaptation of The Last of Us in January 2023, the game increased to eighth-most-downloaded in North America and tenth in Europe, and sixth and seventh, respectively, in February.
+It was the third-most-downloaded PlayStation 5 game of the month of release in Europe and North America, dropping in North America to eleventh in October, eighteenth in November, and twentieth in December.

+Following the debut of the television adaptation of The Last of Us in January 2023, the game became the eighth-most-downloaded in North America and tenth in Europe, and sixth and seventh, respectively, in February.
 It rose to the eleventh-best-selling game in the United States in January, climbing 25 positions from the previous month, and reentered the retail charts in the United Kingdom with a 238 percent increase in weekly sales—305 percent including digital sales—and a further 32 percent the following week.
+Within four weeks of release, the Windows version had sold 368,000 units, generating US$15.5 million in revenue.
+According to a report by Virtuous and IDG Consulting, Part I sold over two million units by March 2024, one of the only two remakes released within ten years of the original game to do so.
+The game's addition to PlayStation Plus's catalog in September 2024 saw a 1,225% boost in players in the first week, and a 29% increase in monthly players.